Eight Challenges Faced By Warehouses Not Using a Warehouse Management System

 Overstocking of inventory items

 This goes hand in hand with forecasting your stock.
 Setting up every stock item to have its own reorder quantity helps ensure you always stock based on the supply and demand of each inventory item.
-Allows businesses to utilize every inch and space in the washhouse wisely and affectively.
+Allows businesses to utilize every inch and space in the warehouse wisely and effectively.

 A warehouse with a $5 million dollars worth of stock can have a $500K worth of overstock if forecasting is not implemented accordingly.